200anxy/Fight-The-Slimes/README.md

+# FIGHT THE SLIMES

-Hi there this is my first unity game
+My first unity game

 I've uploaded all the code at the same time, if you are wondering why its all here in the same push Yeah, enjoy, its from this [Youtube](https://www.youtube.com/watch?v=7iYWpzL9GkM) video if you want it